Letters and e-mail

 You can always call or write to Members of Parliament, House Committees and parties.
 There is no need for complicated language or guardedly polite formalities.
 Members are addressed as Mr. and Ms., just like everyone else.
 You can address messages to Members directly via e-mail or letters.
 If you wish to contact more than one member about the same subject, you may wish to contact a committee or a party.

 Send your letter to: Tweede Kamer der Staten-Generaal

 , attn: [name of committee, party, member], Postbus 20018, 2500 EA The Hague, The Netherlands.

-You have the option of submitting a petition to a committee of the House of Representatives or to the President of the House.
-Petitions to the House can only be made as part of a national project.
+You have the option of submitting a petition to a committee of the House of Representatives or to the Speaker of the House.
+Petitions to the Speaker can only be made as part of a national project.
 Petition submissions may be requested via a letter explaining the purpose and the organisers of the petition.
 The House decides whether to accept the petition based on this letter.

 A citizens' initiative is a proposal to improve some aspect of policy, such as the environment, education or public transportation, or to simplify a regulation.
 A citizens' initiative requests the House of Representatives to discuss your proposal and to make a decision.
 An initiative requires at least 40,000 signatures by registered voters for the House to consider it.

 If someone has a personal complaint about the actions of the national government and an official objection is not an option, that person may appeal directly to the Senate or the House of Representatives.
 Both have an Appeals Committee that deal with complaints received.